-Always insert the accessory between the two guide bars for a shelf position.
+When using shelf positions 1, 4 and 5, always insert the accessory between the two guide bars for a shelf position.

 Accessories can be pulled out approximately halfway without tipping.
+With the pull-out rails at levels 2 and 3, you can pull the accessories out further.